Guidelines for grantees

 The grants will be awarded on October 9th, the birthday of Antti Wihuri.
 A list of grantees will appear on the Foundation’s website the following day http://wihurinrahasto.fi/apurahat/myonnetyt-apurahat/.

-Successful grant seekers will be informed in writing in October.
+Grant seekers will receive an email of the decision.
+Successful grant seekers will be informed in writing in October also.
 Information on the grant decisions is not given by telephone.

 Payment request for an awarded grant can be made through the online grant service.
 You can sign in to the service with the same credentials you have used for making your application.
 You will also need the confirmation code that you can find on the grant letter which has been sent to you.